umbraco/UmbracoDocs/Extending/Packages/Creating-a-Package/index-v9.md

 ![Buttons to select for creating a package in the backoffice](images/creating-package-menu.png)

 On the `Create package` page there are 4 sections each with different information to fill out.
 Some of the info is mandatory, most of it is not.
-First of all you should give the package a name at the top - we will call our dashboard the same as in the [tutorial](../../../Tutorials/Creating-a-Custom-Dashboard/index.md): `Custom Welcome Dashboard`.
+First of all you should give the package a name at the top - we will call our dashboard the same as in the [tutorial (currently only available for Umbraco 8)](../../../Tutorials/Creating-a-Custom-Dashboard/index.md): `Custom Welcome Dashboard`.

 ### The Package Properties section